F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Environments

-\paragraph{Rover Tower.} The environment in Figure~\ref{fig:rt} involves 8 total agents, 4 of which are "rovers" and another 4 which are "towers".
-At each episode, rovers and towers are randomly paired.
-The pair is negatively rewarded by the distance of the rover to its goal.
+\paragraph{Rover Tower.} The environment in Figure~\ref{fig:rt} involves $8$ total agents, $4$ of which are “rovers” and another $4$ which are “towers”.
+In each episode, rovers and towers are randomly paired.
+The pair is punished by the distance of the rover to its goal.
 The task can be thought of as a navigation task on an alien planet with limited infrastructure and low visibility.
-The rovers are unable to see in their surroundings and must rely on communication from the towers, which are able to locate the rovers as well as their destinations and can send one of five discrete communication messages to their paired rover.
-Note that communication is highly restricted and different from centralized policy approaches~\cite{jiang2018learning}, which allow for free transfer of continuous information among policies.
-In our setup, the communication is integrated into the environment (in the tower's action space and the rover's observation space), rather than being explicitly part of the model, and is limited to a few discrete signals.
+The rovers are unable to see in their surroundings.
+They must rely on communication from the towers, which can locate the rovers and their destinations and send one of five discrete communication messages to their paired rover.
+Note that communication is highly restricted and different from centralized policy approaches~\citep{jiang2018learning}, which allow for the free transfer of continuous information among policies.
+In our setup, the communication is integrated into the environment (in the tower’s action space and the rover’s observation space), rather than being explicitly part of the model.
+It is limited to a few discrete signals.

 \paragraph{StarCraft II Map 2s3z.} This map contains mixed unit types, where both the learnable agent and the built-in AI each control two Stalkers and three Zealots.
 Stalkers are ranged-attack units that take heavy damage from melee-type Zealots.
-Consequently, a winning strategy needs to be able to dynamically coordinate between letting one’s own Zealots attack enemy Stalkers, and when to backtrack in order to defend one’s own Stalkers against enemy Zealots.
+Consequently, a winning strategy needs to dynamically coordinate between letting one’s Zealots attack enemy Stalkers and backtrack to defend one’s Stalkers against enemy Zealots.

 \paragraph{StarCraft II Map 3m and 8m.} The first, map 3m, presents both sides with three Marines, which are medium-ranged infantry units.
-The coordination challenge on this map is to reduce enemy fire power as quickly as possible by focusing unit fire to defeat each enemy unit in turn.
-Secondly, map 8m, scales this task up to eight Marines on both sides.
+The coordination challenge on this map is to reduce enemy firepower as quickly as possible by focusing unit fire to defeat each enemy unit in turn.
+Secondly, map 8m scales this task up to eight Marines on both sides.
 The relatively large number of agents involved poses additional scalability challenges.

-\subsection{Relationship with Trust-region Methods}
+\section{Relationship with Trust-region Methods}